 Other Drug-Makers are Under Pressure

 Purdue isn’t the only company feeling pressure regarding the opioid epidemic.
 A sizeable number of pharmaceutical companies are being forced to explain their role in the crisis before various courts throughout the United States.
 In an effort to ensure these companies shoulder some of the blame and public costs of the damages wreaked by opioids, dozens of state and local governments throughout the country have filed lawsuits.

 Lawsuits have been filed against the following pharmaceutical companies and drug distributors in relation to the opioid crisis:

 Many of these lawsuits argue that drug-makers used aggressive sales tactics to boost revenues while also downplaying their risks.
 Additionally, the pharmacy chains and wholesalers listed above have been accused of violating the Federal Controlled Substances Act by failing to alert the US Drug Enforcement Administration of suspicious opioid purchases.
 For example, some of these companies sold large quantities of pills that were diverted to the black market.

 There is a lot of legal work ahead for the lawyers on both sides of the opioid crisis, but the pivotal Purdue marketing decision is encouraging, to say the least.

 If either you or a family member has suffered from an opioid addiction or overdose, we encourage you to contact our offices at 414.272.3776 today.
-Or, contact Casey Law Offices, S.C. to request a free consultation with our Milwaukee attorney.
+Or, contact Casey Law Offices, S.C. to request a free consultation with our Wisconsin attorney.